iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.ascent.phr 4 reviews"/>
 </p>

+> bit slow today - edit: It is thankfully back up to speed today, though it means I'm unable to make a physical recording of it.<br> :date: __2021-03-09 10:40:38__

 > Had problems logging in, but Evergreen helped solve that problem.
 Thanks guys!<br> :date: __2021-02-22 22:56:40__